INNO-VEG

 Common challenge

-Field vegetable and potato production are important agricultural sectors in the 2 Seas region.
-This project addresses the challenge of sustainable intensification of field vegetable and potato production (i.e. increasing crop production and profitability whilst minimizing environmental impact).
-R&D is key to the promotion of sustainable intensification, however, funding in these sectors has not been sufficient to address the broad range of research priorities which has limited the speed and uptake of innovation.
-The 2 Seas area is experiencing an ‘implementation gap’, where the wide range of
+Field vegetable and potato production are important agricultural sectors in the 2 Seas area.
+INNO-Veg tackled the challenge of sustainable intensification of field vegetable and potato production (i.e. increasing crop production and profitability whilst minimizing environmental impact).

 Overall objective